 There are several different toppings that are popular on bagels.
 Bagels topped with cream cheese, lox (salt-cured salmon), tomato, and onion is a popular Jewish dish.
 A bagel can also be substituted for two slices of bread.
 In London, bagels are often eaten as a sandwich filled with salt beef.
 Bagels are sometimes used as breakfast sandwiches, that are filled with eggs, cheese, ham, and other fillings.
 McDonald's has a line of breakfast bagel sandwiches that contain egg, cheese, and meat combinations between the bagel slices.
 Pizza bagels are another popular way to prepare bagels, in which they are sliced, then topped with tomato sauce and cheese and then toasted or re-baked.

 Bagels are sometimes presliced, but other times they must be cut by the consumer.
 Improper cutting technique has led to many bagel-related lacerations.
 Mark Smith, head of George Washington University's Department of Emergency Medicine noted, "The bagel is inherently unstable because it's round.
-In fact there are two unstable surfaces: the knife against the bagel and the bagel against the table...I theorize that it's difficult to modulate the force needed to get through the exterior once you hit the doughy part, and you cut your finger."[2]
+In fact there are two unstable surfaces: the knife against the bagel and the bagel against the table...I theorize that it's difficult to modulate the force needed to get through the exterior once you hit the doughy part, and you cut your finger."[2](Wikipedia)

 What a big deal to cut a bagel no??
 OMG!
 WTF!
 JUST DO IT.